Mould vs Mildew: How to Tell the Difference (Field Guide)

 While both produce spores, the health implications vary wildly.

 Mildew spores can trigger mild allergic reactions in sensitive individuals, such as a runny nose or itchy eyes.
 However, certain strains of mould (like Stachybotrys chartarum, or "black mould") produce mycotoxins.
 These toxic compounds travel through the air and, when inhaled over time, can cause severe respiratory distress, chronic migraines, neurological issues, and the development of asthma in children.
+Health Canada classifies indoor mould growth as a health hazard, regardless of species — the spores themselves are the problem.

 Warning: The Smell Test

 Mould produces Microbial Volatile Organic Compounds (MVOCs) as it digests your home.
 This creates a distinct, heavy, earthy, or "rotting wood" smell.
 If your basement smells musty, you likely have hidden mould behind the walls, regardless of whether you can see it.
+Mildew does not produce this smell — that detail alone resolves most mould-vs-mildew questions.

 DIY Removal vs. Professional Remediation